This is a parallax text block. Click the edit button to change this text.

 Low Correlation to Other Asset Classes

-- Direct commercial real estate has exhibited historically low or negative correlation to equities, bonds and public REITs
+- Commercial real estate has exhibited historically low or negative correlation to equities, bonds and public REITs

-- Public REITs are more highly correlated to equities than direct commercial real estate
+- Public REITs are more highly correlated to equities than commercial real estate

 Commercial Real Estate Correlation1,3